Are You a Misfit?

 It's not that you don't care.

-It's that you care too much – about freedom, about purpose, about doing something that matters.
+It's that you care too much about freedom, purpose, and having a life that's actually yours.

 But it also needs misfits like you.